lillyxcko/React-Notebook/4-React-Syntax-Quirks.md

 <br>

 ## <React.StrictMode>
-Find it in main.tsx file.
+Find it in main.tsx file (or equivalent).
 It is a built-in component in React that does not have visual representation.
 Used to identify potential problems.
 Typically encapsules an <App /> component, which is the root component that organizes all other components in the React app.